stevenkleinegesse/GradBED/README.md

 # GradBED

 Research code for the submission "Gradient-Based Bayesian Experimental Design for Implicit Models using Mutual Information Lower Bounds".
+This repository is actively being updated to make the code more usable for others.

 ![](./plots/training_animation.gif)